-- 1. Call to Order

-- 2. Certification of Notice and Quorum

-- 3. Approval of Minutes of Annual Meeting of Stockholders held on April 5, 2018

-- 4. Approval of Annual Report for the 2018 (Open Forum)

-- 5. Approval and Ratification of the Acts of the Board of Directors and Management

-- 6. Election of Directors for 2019-2020

-- 7. Appointment of External Auditor

-- 8. Other Matters

-- 9. Adjournment
+- 1. Call to Order - 2.
+Certification of Notice and Quorum - 3.
+Approval of Minutes of Annual Meeting of Stockholders held on April 5, 2018 - 4.
+Approval of Annual Report for 2018 (Open Forum) - 5.
+Approval and Ratification of the Acts of the Board of Directors and Management - 6.
+Election of Directors for 2019-2020 - 7.
+Appointment of External Auditor - 8.
+Amendment of the Second Article of the Articles of Incorporation - 9.
+Amendment of the Fourth Article of the Articles of Incorporation - 10.
+Delegation to the Board of Directors of Authority to Amend By-Laws - 11.
+Other Matters - 12.
+Adjournment

-Each agenda item for approval is explained in the Definitive Information Sheet, with brief details and rationale in the attached Annex A.
+Each agenda item for approval is explained in the Definitive Information Sheet, with brief details and rationale in the attached $\mathbf{Annex}\ \mathbf{A}$.